freesewing/freesewing/markdown/dev/reference/plugins/bundle/en.md

 - [plugin-sprinkle](/reference/plugins/sprinkle) : Add multiple snippets to your patterns
 - [plugin-title](/reference/plugins/title) : Add pretty titles to your pattern parts

-Almost all patterns use these plugins, so it made sense to bundle them.

 ## Installation

 ```bash